-- Rush: Probably the overall best for most of you: Lightest, most durable and most breathable.
+- Rush: Probably the overall best for most of you: Lightest, durable, breathable.

 - Sabre LT: Can be better than the Rush if you'll travel to ski/snowboard and/or wear nothing but a t-shirt under the shell a fair amount of time (because it's more packable and has smoother inner surface).